 Our Investment Advisors

-We use an investment management structure that capitalizes on the unique strengths, focused attention, and knowledge of seasoned investment professionals in our internal investment department.
-Because we offer a wide variety of funds, some outside the core knowledge of our internal investment department, we also have seven other highly respected asset management organizations working for you.
+Our investment management structure capitalizes on the strengths, focused attention and knowledge of investment professionals in the internal Investment Department of State Farm.
+Because we offer a variety of funds, we have chosen to partner with six other asset management organizations.

 State Farm Investment Management Corp.
 (SFIMC) — Bond Portfolio